SuperOfficeDocs/superoffice-docs/docs/en/company/howto/entity/create-contact-entity.md

 # Create a Contact entity

-Using the `Contact` [entity][1] exposed in the `SuperOffice.CRM.Entities` namespace is one of the easiest ways to create an appointment, as shown in the example below.
+Using the `Contact` [entity][1] exposed in the `SuperOffice.CRM.Entities` namespace is one of the easiest ways to create a follow-up, as shown in the example below.

 ## Code